sproffer/parse_pdf_to_dataframe/README.md

-# Parse PDF files and put contents into Pandas data frame
+# Parse PDF files and put contents into Pandas dataframe

 ## Summary
 Sample build and invocation of Python modules, to parse PDF files,